nrs-org/novelslop/content/vol_01/chap_08.typ

   and was not particularly close to the other two, should sat on one side, while the other two happily chatted with on the other side.

-  That was what Mona thought.
+  Or so was what Mona thought.

-  And it could not be any further from what Mikoto had in mind.
+  Needless to say, it could not be any further from what really played out.

   The one who was getting a side for her own was Uta, since Mikoto was having an unhealthy obsession with her new test subject, I mean, _friend_.
 Though, she